ErrorFlynn/ytdlp-interface/README.md

 ---

 ## Building the source
-The project depends on two static libraries: [Nana C++ GUI library](https://github.com/cnjinhao/nana) v1.8 or later (at the time I'm writing this v1.8 is in development, so you must build branch `develop-1.8`), and [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).
+The project depends on three static libraries: [Nana C++ GUI library](https://github.com/cnjinhao/nana) v1.8 or later (at the time I'm writing this v1.8 is in development, so you must build branch `develop-1.8`), [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo), and [bit7z](https://github.com/rikyoz/bit7z).
 To build Nana with JPEG support see [this thread](http://nanapro.org/en-us/forum/index.php?u=/topic/1368/ggjpg).

 The program also uses [JSON for modern C++](https://github.com/nlohmann/json) to get video info from `yt-dlp.exe` and to read/write the settings file, but that's just a header file that's included in the project (you can replace it with its latest version if you really want to).